Want the perfect workout program?Take Quiz

 Want to train your grip as you watch TV or cook dinner?
 A hand grip exerciser can fit into your back pocket or purse so you can pull it out while you are sitting on the couch or when you are waiting for a meeting to start.
 If you are just beginning to perform this type of exercise, start with four to six squeezes per hand, then increase the repetitions as you feel more comfortable.
 Grip strengthener benefits far outweigh their humble size and price so give them a try, you having nothing to lose.

 Using free weights in the gym or at home and doing more calisthenic based exercises will surely improve your grip.
-Similar to using a steel mace, you will be indirectly improving your grip strength as you are working on other areas of your body.
+You will be indirectly improving your grip strength as you are working on other areas of your body.

 The best example of this is the deadlift.
 If you want to get a stronger grip for deadlifts then do more deadlifts!
 If you use straps for deadlifts, ditch them so you can start increasing your grip strength.